-Is it the shorter distance?
+Is it the shorter distance, relative to a full marathon?
 Less time commitment?
 Whatever the reason, completion of a half marathon is an admirable accomplishment.

 I’ve run more than 30 half marathons, and although I am not fast and have only occasionally placed in my age group, I have learned a thing or two from participating in them.
 While I often learned by doing things right, I have to admit that I gained some of my knowledge by making mistakes.
 If you have been inspired to run a half marathon, here are a few of my personal tips for success:

 - Don’t skimp on the most important equipment you need: running shoes.
 Proper shoes are necessary for support during running and play an important role in injury prevention.
 I recommend going to a credible running store, with staff who are runners and know how to fit your feet.
 It is ideal if they can check your running gait.
 There are essentially three main categories of running shoes:

 - Neutral: These shoes are for the runner with higher arches, a lighter body frame and an efficient running gait (i.e., no excessive outward or inward rolling of the foot).